libsdl-org/SDL/docs/README-migration.md

 SDL_VideoInit() and SDL_VideoQuit() have been removed.
 Instead you can call SDL_InitSubSytem() and SDL_QuitSubSytem() with SDL_INIT_VIDEO, which will properly refcount the subsystems.
 You can choose a specific audio driver using SDL_VIDEO_DRIVER hint.

-'SDL_WINDOW_SHOW' flag has been removed.
+The SDL_WINDOW_SHOWN flag has been removed.
 Windows are shown by default and can be created hidden by using the SDL_WINDOW_HIDDEN flag.

+The SDL_WINDOW_ALLOW_HIGHDPI flag has been removed.
+Windows are automatically high DPI aware and their coordinates are in screen space, which may differ from physical pixels on displays using display scaling.

 The refresh rate in SDL_DisplayMode is now a float.